garpofficial/garp.readthedocs.io/docs/garp_v016.md

 In the next paragraph we will use

     <WHATEVER> as a place holder for WHATEVER

+The availability paragraph indicated when a message has been introduced (first entry) and when it has been updated (2nd and following entries).

+<button type="button" class="btn btn-primary">0.1.4</button>
+<button type="button" class="btn btn-primary">0.1.6</button>

+means then introduced in 0.1.4 and updated in 0.1.6.

 ## AuthenticatedConnectRequest
 ### Availablility:
 <button type="button" class="btn btn-primary">0.1.4</button>